 It also enables affiliates (sometimes called publishers) to make money without maintaining product inventories, investing in services, or supporting customer relations.

 This solution is not new.
-The first merchants to turn to affiliates in order to promote their products were CDNOW in 1994 and Amazon in 1996.
+One of the first merchants to turn to affiliates in order to promote their products were CDNOW in 1994 and Amazon in 1996.

 CDNOW — which was acquired by Amazon in 2002 — silenced their affiliate program in 2012, but Amazon’s program remains an attractive opportunity for many online marketers.